-NEOLINK - http://crusher.neomed.edu/screens/opacmenu.html
+NEOLINK - http://crusher.neomed.edu:2082/

 NEOLINK is Aultman's local catalog shared with Northeast Ohio Medical University and affiliated hospitals.
 Use this link to renew checked out materials or to view your library record.
-To find resources that are physically located at Aultman, click on the "limit this search" link from the list of your search results.
-Click on the dropdown menu next to "Where item is located" to select Aultman Hospital.
+To find resources that are physically located at Aultman, click on the Advanced Keyword Search link and select "Aultman Hospital" in the location box.